Propeller Film shoots with Kevin Spacey in New York for Bank Zachodni

 - Sonny London films H&M commercial in New York with David Beckham and Kevin Hart

-- Former Staten Island prison to become new film studio for New York
+- Entertainment firm plans new film studio for upstate New York

 - Silvercup Studios in New York will expand to third filming facility in Bronx